jacobvarner/hoops-blog/_posts/2016-12-8-SEC-Basketball-in-the-Ranks-Early-December.md

 The polls I've selected are...

-**(Ken Pomeroy Ratings)[http://kenpom.com/]:** Ken Pomeroy has been one of the most popular predictive rankings producer with his formula that updates daily and has been evolving each year to take into account new stats such as pace of play, efficiency, strength of schedule, and even luck.
+**[Ken Pomeroy Ratings](http://kenpom.com/):** Ken Pomeroy has been one of the most popular predictive rankings producer with his formula that updates daily and has been evolving each year to take into account new stats such as pace of play, efficiency, strength of schedule, and even luck.

-**(TeamRankings)[https://www.teamrankings.com/ncb/standings/]:** TeamRankings is a predictive ranking system that also give percentage chances that each team will make the NCAA Tournament or a specific round in the Tournament.
+**[TeamRankings](https://www.teamrankings.com/ncb/standings/):** TeamRankings is a predictive ranking system that also give percentage chances that each team will make the NCAA Tournament or a specific round in the Tournament.

-**(T-Rank Ratings)[http://barttorvik.com/]:** The T-Rank rating system is based off of similar stats as Ken Pomeroy's ratings, but is in a more simplified form.
+**[T-Rank Ratings](http://barttorvik.com/):** The T-Rank rating system is based off of similar stats as Ken Pomeroy's ratings, but is in a more simplified form.
 The ratings are based off of efficiency along with effective field goal percentage, turnover percentage, offensive rebound percentage, and free throw rate.

 |-----------------------+-----+-----+-----+-------|
 | Team                  | KP  | TR  | T-R | AVG   |